-Within the human body, one of the most common bone fractures is a broken collar bone.
-The collarbone bone provides the connection between the shoulder, shoulder blade and the sternum.
-Under the collarbone there are nerves and blood vessels that are protected by the collarbone.
+One of the most common fractures within the human body is a broken collarbone.
+The clavicle bone provides the connection between the shoulder, shoulder blade and the sternum.
+Below the collarbone are nerves and blood vessels that are protected by the collarbone.

-The collarbone, also called clavicula in Latin, can break after a fall.
+The clavicle, also called clavicle in Latin, can break after a fall.
 The clavicle is superficially located.
-In many people the clavicle can be clearly seen and felt.
-He sits at the height of the shoulder and looks like a rib.
-The clavicle ensures stability of the shoulder and provides power transfer over the arm.
+The clavicle can be seen and felt in many people.
+It sits at the height of the shoulder and resembles a rib.
+The clavicle provides stability of the shoulder and provides power transmission over the arm.

-In addition, a rupture of the clavicle ensures protection of the nerves and blood vessels that are located just below.
+In addition, a fracture of the clavicle protects the nerves and blood vessels located just below it.

-A rupture of the collarbone is most common in a fall on the shoulder.
-This fracture is most commonly seen among cyclists.
-They fall directly on the shoulder at high speed, where the force is absorbed by the collarbone.
-Also contact sports where the shoulders with high forces against each other have an increased risk.
+A fracture of the clavicle is most common with a fall on the shoulder.
+This break is most often seen by cyclists.
+They fall directly on the shoulder at high speed, with the force being absorbed by the collarbone.
+Also contact sports where the shoulders come together with high forces have an increased risk.
 Think of rugby players and martial arts.

 It is also possible that someone falls ugly with outstretched arms, the clavicle will also break.

-Diagnosing a collarbone fracture is relatively easy.
-The person will have a lot of pain and will not be able to lift his arm or barely.
+Diagnosing a clavicle fracture is relatively easy.
+The person will be in a lot of pain and will hardly be able to raise his arm.

 To allow the collarbone to heal properly, it is important to rest the arm.
 In addition, a sling can be used.
-However, it is important that the arm is occasionally moved, if necessary under the supervision of a physiotherapist.
-Otherwise the shoulder may get stuck.
+However, it is important that the arm gets movement every now and then, if necessary under the supervision of a physiotherapist.
+Otherwise, the shoulder can get stuck.